tederickson/bad-data-batch/README.md

 # Actor And Director Data Integrity
 Some issues found with actors_and_directors.csv with columns "movieId", "name", "role":
-* 272 different roles instead of the expected two roles: actor, director - 42768, "Stephen King", writer
 * Missing name - 300170," ",director
 * Invalid movie id (movie id is not in MOVIE table) - 282774,"Ty Fenton",cast
-* Changes in role capitalization - 283055,"Andy Bausch",Cast
+* Changes in role capitalization:
+  * 283055,"Andy Bausch",Cast
+  * 143769,"Robbie Sublett",cast

 The database contains 827,126 rows while actors_and_directors.csv contains 844,338 lines.